singaltanmay/cineast-wiki/Getting-Started.md

 ## Retrieval with a User Interface

-To actually search your collection, check out for example [vitrivr-ng](https://github.com/vitrivr/vitrivr-ng) as a frontend for cineast
+To actually search your collection, you can use [vitrivr-ng](https://github.com/vitrivr/vitrivr-ng) as a frontend for cineast.